DarrellBest/wordle_solver/README.md

 3. Run an experiment to determine if there is a significant difference in the number of turns it takes to solve versus the starting word.

 Here are the results of the experiment which can be replicated by running the code yourself.

-TLDR--- Solves in 3.59 turns with a 99% success rate

 Top 10 words to start with are:
     ['tread', 'raspy', 'lusty', 'grand', 'posit', 'shale', 'crust', 'lyric', 'tenor', 'horde']